 It is not exactly known what makes a chicken broody, but it is likely to be a mixture of instinct, hormones, and maturity.
 Some chicken breeds tend to get broodier than others for this reason.
 If you want a chicken for chick raising purposes, definitely select a broodier breed.
 In contrast, you may want to stay away from broody breeds if you want a chicken for egg-laying purposes.

-Top 5 Broody Chicken Breeds
+The 5 Best Broody Hen Breeds

 All chickens are slightly different.
 No matter what breed your chicken is, she will follow her own instincts.
 Even if your chicken comes from a broodier breed, she might not be particularly broody.
 Conversely, you may find a broody hen that does not belong to a breed known for its broodiness.
 Nevertheless, here are five chicken breeds that tend to be broody: